Scientific name: Diomedea chrysostoma

-Conservation status: vulnerable with population trends decreasing
+Conservation status: endangered with population trends decreasing

 The conservation status of grey-headed albatross is of concern as they are caught on long-lines in the Southern Ocean.
 Some populations are threatened as the number of birds caught on long-lines is a significant proportion of the population.
 Squid fisheries may also impact on the population in some areas.

 The nest sites and structure and timing of the reproductive cycle are similar in grey-headed and black-browed albatross.
 The two are often associated together in the same colonies, or on the same breeding islands.

 The nest of a grey-headed albatross is a cone of mud, lined with grasses.
 Grey-headed albatross generally breed every two years: if a chick is successfully reared in one season, the parents will not breed the next year.

 All albatross lay only one egg.
 The egg is laid in mid-October and hatches in mid-December (mid to late December on Macquarie Island).
 The male incubates the egg for the first 70 days, which is almost the total incubation period.

 The chick takes about three to four days to chip out of the egg and is then guarded for about three weeks.